Find Affordable College Courses

 Louisville, KY

-A rank of #4 on this year’s list means Sullivan University is a great place for allied health professions students.
+The excellent programs at Sullivan University helped the school earn the #4 place on this year’s ranking of the best allied health professions schools in Kentucky.
 Located in the large city of Louisville, Sullivan University is a private for-profit school with a small student population.

 Allied Health majors at Sullivan University take out an average of $18,718 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $196.